 “Minute to Win It” Birthday Party Games:

-Here are the games we used at our last party…… To explain each game to the kids, we played the “blueprint” (found on the “Minute to Win It” website) on my computer.
+Here are the games we used at our last party…… To explain each game to the kids, we played the “blueprint” (I’ve included links to each below) on my computer.
 We then explained any modifications to the game that we were making to make the game a little more kid-friendly.

 Minute to Win It Party Area Set Up: